tlouchao/tchao-books/README.md

 ### Register & Login
 Create a username/password pair and login with your credentials.
 Username should only contain alphanumeric characters.

-NOTE: Do NOT use a real password as this web app does not enforce a minimum character count.
+NOTE: Do NOT use a real password.

 ### Search
 Enter an ISBN number, book title, and/or book author.
 If at least one field is provided a list of books will be returned   which match the criteria.
 Matching is case-insensitive and a partial ISBN, title, and/or author is acceptable.